 Division of Nephrology; Center for Immunity, Inflammation & Regenerative Medicine

-We are working collaboratively to improve patient care and outcomes, achieve excellence in our scholarly and research endeavors, and nurture innovation in our labs and classrooms.
-Many of our faculty members are leaders in national and international professional societies, members of NIH Study Section, serve on editorial boards of reputable journals, are among America’s Top Doctors, and have been recognized for outstanding achievements in their respective fields.
+We work collaboratively to improve patient care and outcomes, achieve excellence in our scholarly and research endeavors, and nurture innovation in our labs and classrooms.
+Many of our faculty members are leaders in national and international professional societies, members of the NIH Study Section, serve on editorial boards of reputable journals, are among America’s Top Doctors, and have been recognized for outstanding achievements in their respective fields.

 As a division, we are committed to building bridges with our local community of Charlottesville and throughout the Commonwealth of Virginia.
+We assert that diversity, equity, and inclusion are fundamental to providing exceptional care for patients with kidney diseases through excellence in patient care, research, and education.

 UVA Nephrology